-By creating design proposals that explore connections between the novel’s imagined world and our present (and future) realities, we are able to explore, expand, and articulate a range of social, technical, and legal configurations of the future.
+By creating design proposals that explore connections between a fictional world and our present (and future) realities, we are able to explore, expand, and articulate a range of social, technical, and legal configurations of the future.
 We contribute a set of design fiction proposals, a case study of a design project that use design fiction to engage issues of privacy and surveillance, and we provide a need approach to creating design fiction – by using science fiction texts as a starting point for design.

 Richmond Y. Wong, Ellen Van Wyk and James Pierce.
 (2017).
 Real-Fictional Entanglements: Using Science Fiction and Design Fiction to Interrogate Sensing Technologies.
 In Proceedings of the ACM Conference on Designing Interactive Systems (DIS ’17).
 [PDF] [Design Workbook Excerpts]

 Richmond Y. Wong, Deirdre K, Mulligan, Ellen Van Wyk, James Pierce and John Chuang.
 (2017).
 Eliciting Values Reflections by Engaging Privacy Futures Using Design Workbooks.
 Proc.
 ACM Hum.-Comput.
 Interact.
 1, 2, Article 111 (November 2017), 27 pages.
-[PDF]
+[PDF] [Design Workbook Excerpts]

 Richmond Y. Wong, Deirdre K. Mulligan, and John Chuang.
 (2017).
 Using science fiction texts to surface user reflections on privacy.
 In Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers (UbiComp ’17).
 213-216.
 [PDF] [Poster (PDF)]